mzonov/Android-Interview-Questions/README.md

   `nested interface` is an interface inside class or another interface.
 It can't be `private` there.

   </details>

-#### Modifiers & keywords
-* What access modifiers do you know?
-* Which access modifier is more strict: protected or package-private?
-* What does `final` keyword mean?
-* Does it make any sence to declare method private final?
-* What if we declare the only constructor as final?
-* What does static keyword mean?
-* What class types do you know?
-* How can we get access from inner class to outer class?

 #### Static Components
 * Which components can be marked as `static`?